GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 subhead: >
   Manage how your page and third-party iframes on your page have access to browser features.
 description: >
-  A proposal to manage how your page and embedded third-party iframes access to browser features.
+  Manage how your page and embedded third-party iframes access to browser features.
 date: 2022-04-20
 authors:
   - kevinkiklee